auth0/node-jsonwebtoken/README.md

 Remember that `exp`, `nbf` and `iat` are **NumericDate**, see related [Token Expiration (exp claim)](#token-expiration-exp-claim)

-The header can be customized via the `option.header` object.
+The header can be customized via the `options.header` object.

 Generated jwts will include an `iat` (issued at) claim by default unless `noTimestamp` is specified.
 If `iat` is inserted in the payload, it will be used instead of the real timestamp for calculating other things like `exp` given a timespan in `options.expiresIn`.